jaywcjlove/rightmenu-master/terms-of-service.md

 Terms of Service
 ===

-Welcome to RightMenu Master!
+Welcome to **Menuist**!
 By using our application, you agree to the following terms of service (“Terms”).
-Please read these Terms carefully before using RightMenu Master.
-These Terms apply to all users of RightMenu Master.
+Please read these Terms carefully before using Menuist.
+These Terms apply to all users of Menuist.

 ## Acceptance of Terms

-By downloading, accessing, or using RightMenu Master (“the App”), you agree to comply with and be bound by these Terms.
+By downloading, accessing, or using Menuist (“the App”), you agree to comply with and be bound by these Terms.
 If you do not agree to these Terms, you may not use the App.

 ## Intellectual Property

-The App and its content, including but not limited to all icons, logos, designs, and other intellectual property, are the exclusive property of RightMenu Master and its development team.
+The App and its content, including but not limited to all icons, logos, designs, and other intellectual property, are the exclusive property of Menuist and its development team.
 You are granted a limited, non-exclusive, non-transferable license to use the App for personal, non-commercial purposes only.

 ## User Responsibilities